AcChosen/VR-Stage-Lighting/README.md

 ### Tips
--There are a limited number of available sectors, so try to be effecient with the number of unique fixtures you set up.
+- There are a limited number of available sectors, so try to be effecient with the number of unique fixtures you set up.
 You can have an unlimted number of fixtures reading from the same sector!
--Movers can have their pan/tilt inverted!
+- Movers can have their pan/tilt inverted!
 This allows for mirrored movement between multiple movers that share the same sector!
 - Video Tutorials/tips for this system will be released soon, including how to integrate with SoundSwitch!
--Use uDesktopDuplication (by hecomi) to see your screen appear in realtime in your unity editor!
+- Use uDesktopDuplication (by hecomi) to see your screen appear in realtime in your unity editor!
 You can use this to test your lights in realtime with the grid as well as create stage lighting scenes and shows!
 Get it here!: https://github.com/hecomi/uDesktopDuplication/releases/tag/v1.6.0

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////